undefined

 Major Attractions of Pathibhara Devi Temple

-Besides, the Patibhara Devi Temple, pilgrims can visit monasteries located in Olangchung Gola and Lungchung as well.
-Each year, the waterfall at Sawa and the Timbung pond is worth a visit during autumn and spring.
+Besides the Patibhara Devi Temple, pilgrims can visit monasteries located in Olangchung Gola and Lungchung as well.
+Each year, the waterfall at Sawa and the Timbung pond are worth a visit during autumn and spring.

 Pathivara: Divine Mountain Majesty